Skip to Content

 So It’s Possible to Go Camping in Sub-Freezing Temperatures?

-It’s possible and it’s even fun!
-However, as we’ve noted above and as the Mortons note in their video, it’s imperative to maintain attention to safety when camping in freezing temperatures.
-Not only is it important to stay warm and healthy, but you have to be very cautious with propane and even electricity.
+It’s not only possible, it can even be fun!
+However, as we’ve noted above (and as the Mortons note in their video), it’s imperative to maintain attention to safety when camping in freezing temperatures.
+Not only is it essential to stay warm and healthy, but you have to be very cautious with propane and even electricity.

 Preparation is everything.
-If you’re adequately prepared, you can indeed enjoy camping in the deep freeze.
-We think we might stick mostly to snowbirding – (camping all winter without the snow).
+If you’re adequately prepared, you can indeed enjoy camping in the deep freeze… though we think we’ll stick mostly to snowbirding (camping all winter without the snow).

 Geek Out with Us Every Week